vim-scraper/vim-scraper.github.com/news/_posts/2011-06-23-picky-about-timezones.md

 category: news
 ---

-Github has started refusing pushes that contain three-digit time zones.
-This might require every vim-scripts repository to be regenerated.
-And that would require everyone in the world to delete and re-clone all their vim-scripts repositories!
+Github has started refusing pushes from repositories created by the vim-scripts scraper.
+Due to one wayward digit in every commit on this site, there's the chance that everyone will have to delete and re-clone every repository they've ever downloaded.

 We live in interesting times.

-The good news is that the scraper is back online so, for now, things should appear normal.
+The good news is that the scraper is back online and caught up so for now things should be fairly normal.
+For now.

 ## The Story

 Up until last week, GitHub was happy to accept commits with a time zone of -700.
 Now, presumably due to a Git upgrade, they only accept pushes with four digits time zones: -0700.
+Everything else is refused.

-Unfortunately, up until today, every vim-scripts commit has been generated with a time zone of -700.
+Unfortunately, every vim-scripts commit has been generated with a time zone of -700.

 How did this happen?

-Way back in the beginning of time, the scraper shelled out to the git executable for everything.
-It was endless calls of `system("git tag -a -m ...")` and hoping that everything went OK.
-It was slow, ugly, unreliable, confusing, and *slow*?
-It didn't take long to realize that this was never going to work.
+Way back in the beginning of time, the scraper would shell out to the git executable any time it needed to manipulate a repository.
+Picture a sea of calls like `system("git tag -a -m ...")`, then hoping that everything went OK.
+It was slow, ugly, unreliable, confusing, and *slow*.
+It didn't take long to realize that this just wasn't going to work.

 Then I tried switching to [Grit](https://github.com/mojombo/grit).
-This made things prettier because I could use Grit objects instead of passing text strings everywhere, the errors became more understandable, and there were a few more small benefits.
-However, there were some drawbacks too: it had serious confusion about the current directory, and it still shelled out for everything.
-It was pretty clear that Grit was written with GitHub's needs in mind and, if I wanted to use it in the scraper, I would have to do some serious work.
+This made things prettier because I could use Grit objects instead of passing text strings everywhere, the errors became more understandable, and there were a few other small benefits.
+However, there were some serious drawbacks too: it was continually changing the current directory, confusing itself, and it still shelled out for everything.
+It was pretty clear that Grit was written with GitHub's needs in mind and, if I wanted to use it in the scraper, I would have to commit to some serious work.

-That looked like a death blow.
-Writing a fast, tight Git layer before even starting the scraper would have taken too much time.
+Writing Git bindings before even starting to work on the scraper would have taken too much time.
+Nowadays [libgit2](http://libgit2.github.com/) could have solved this but, at the time, this looked like a death blow.

 ### Enter Gitrb